multiversx/mx-docs/docs/protocol/delegation-manager.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### <span class="badge badge-success">POST</span> Number of delegators

-The result is a value representing the number of delegators in base64 encoding of the hex encoding.
+The response contains a value representing the number of delegators in base64 encoding of the hex encoding.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Request-->
 ```json
 {
   "scAddress": "<address of the delegation contract in bech32 encoding>",